microsoft/pxt-arcade/docs/test/skillmap/story-new/story4.md

 container already in the workspace.

-- :paint brush:  **Click the grey box** to draw a the first picture for your story.
+- :paint brush:  **Click the empty image box** to draw a the first picture for your story.

 💡 _Don't have a story in mind?
 You can use one of our backgrounds._